 Mind maps can prove to be very efficient in increasing speed as it helps you break down huge volumes of data in an easy and efficient manner.
 Because mind maps are organised, changes or additions can be made to it without any hassle.
 The most important reason why people use mind maps is that they can have a large amount of data in one place which saves time and helps in better planning.

-The mind map usually works on hierarchies which is why it allows the user to see all the levels of a hierarchies at once.
+The mind map usually works on hierarchies which is why it allows the user to see all the levels of a hierarchy at once.
 By using the mind mapping, you make your job easier as you can use it to provide structure to the hierarchies in your map and understand the processes and relations in your map better.
 Because the map works on hierarchies, you are also clear of the more important objectives.

 Generating more ideas